Macioa/ImmutableStuff/determinism.md

 Not all software falls into the category of apparent-determinism.
 The manner in which we write our code and the tools we use to do so determine whether our software will behave in a predictable manner.

+For brevity, the rest of this article will refer to this 'apparently determistic' behavior as 'determistic'.

 ---

 ### **Relevance in software**